 Flour, sugar, and butter.
 Start by creaming the butter with the sugar and slowly incorporating flour to create the dough.
 Like in all baking, there are certain tips and tricks to making a shortbread cookie perfect.

 - Make sure the butter is room temperature before starting.
 This will ensure your cookies are soft and fluffy.

-- Refrigerate cookie dough before baking.
+- Refrigerate the cookie dough before baking.
 This will eliminate cookies from spreading when baking since the fat content will be more solid.
 This is crucial when cutting out shapes in shortbread cookies